BookStackApp/website/content/about/project-faq.md

 due to the abstract level of scale and business-specific process talked about.
 We are not trying to sell you the software.
 It's free to take and assess as you need.

-If pre-sales support or consultancy is required, then our ["Enterprise Support Plan"](/support/) includes 10 hours of video/call support & advice which could be used for this purpose.
+If pre-sales support or consultancy is essential, then our ["Enterprise Support Plan"](/support/) includes 10 hours of video/call support & advice which could be used for this purpose.
+Keep in mind, we will not make changes or add features to specifically "win your business".
+Our enterprise plan offers no direct influence, development or custom build offering in regard to new features and changes.

+---

+## Communications & Involvement

 ### How can we receive project news & updates?